 $ brew list --versions php

 The output shows the formula name and the installed package version.
-If it is empty, the install did not complete in the current Homebrew prefix.
+Exact patch numbers change as Homebrew publishes newer bottles.
+If the output is empty, the install did not complete in the current Homebrew prefix.

 5. Verify that the installed CLI interpreter answers from the Homebrew build.